mnicolae/simple-router-nat/README.md

 # simple-router-nat
 In this assignment you will be writing a simple NAT that can handle ICMP and TCP.
 It will implement a subset of the functionality specified by RFC5382 and RFC5508.
-Programming assignment for CSC458/2209 - Computer Networks.

 Programming assignment for CSC458/2209 - Computer Networks.